AyushiiiAwasthi/ChatNow/README.md

 - **CSS**: For styling the user interface.

 ## Installation and Running Locally
-To install and run the HiLink-Travel App on your local system, follow these steps:
+To install and run the ChatNow App on your local system, follow these steps:

 1. **Clone the Repository**
    ```bash